-University of Sri Jayewardenepura is one of the foremost national universities, located in the administrative capital of Sri Lanka.
+University of Sri Jayewardenepura is one of the foremost national universities and has been a home to me in many aspects.
+It is a seat of education that demands devotion and have earned the quiet respect of many.
+Located in the administrative capital of Sri Lanka.
 It is built on Buddhist traditions and values that can be traced to its origins, the Vidyodaya Pirivena (seat of oriental learning) and later the Vidyodaya University, nurtured by erudite scholar monks of the calibre of Most Venerable Hikkaduwe Sri Sumangala and Welivitiye Soratha Theros.
 As such, we are bound by the ideals of tolerance, equality and fair-play and we are committed to develop holistic graduates who would be always attempt to strike a balance among profits (material wellbeing), people (welfare of others) and the planet (sustainability of nature).

 New frontiers of Education and Ensuring Academic Quality

 I take my seat as the Vice-Chancellor of the University of Sri Jayewardenepura during a time when the country and the world is facing a Pandemic.
 The first of its kind in the recent past.
 While the Pandemic has caused many issues within the nation and the field of education, I see it as an opportunity.

 I am reminded Arundathi Roy an esteemed writer of politics and social issues who stated very recently and it was instantly absorbed and reiterated by many: “the pandemic is portal” and it is indeed.
 It is a portal for new beginnings, new introductions and revamping of old systems to suit the modern needs.

 Being involved in the fields of education and higher education sometimes as a facilitator and a leader, I have first-hand experience regarding the changing of the landscape of education.
 Pandemic has forced us as a country to adapt to a new era of digital reimagining.